 Before Covid-19, we met for breakfast twice per month in the restaurant of Brewer’s Fayre, Gordano Gate, Portishead with a speaker meeting on the first Thursday of the month and a business meeting on the third Thursday.
 Meetings started at about 7:15 am and ended at 8:30 am to allow members to get to work.
-We moved to online meetings via Zoom during the Covid-19 lockdown but have recently returned temporarily to face-to-face meetings at The Ship Inn in the evenings.
+We moved to online meetings via Zoom during the Covid-19 lockdown and temporarily to face-to-face meetings at The Ship Inn in the evenings.
 We have now moved back to our normal pattern of breakfast meetings at Brewer's Fayre from the beginning of March 2022.

 We meet at other times for various fundraising and social events.
 We have worked in partnership with a number of other local organisations and charities.
 This year our main charities for the 2021/2022 year are: The Jessie May Trust, Ebenezer Rural Clinic in Swaziland (Kingdom of eSwatini) and Nicola Corry Support Foundation.

 Christmas Trolley Dash Fundraiser